A Riemann-Roch formula for singular reductions by circle actions: Geometry of the zero level set of the moment map

-In this section, we introduce for each $F\in \F$ a local model in $\bigoplus_{k\in W^\pm}\C^{l_F^{(k)}}$, which we will extend in Section \ref{sec:applicationtonormal} to the symplectic normal bundle using the framework of the previous section.
-Let us write $W_\pm :=\{w\in W\,|\,\pm w\in\N\}$ for the sets of positive and negative weights respectively.
-Then, by \eqref{eq:splitting111k}, there is a decomposition
+In this section, we introduce for each $F\in \F$ coordinates on $\bigoplus_{k\in W}\C^{\ell_F^{(k)}}$ with respect to the zero level set of the quadric $Q_F$, which will be extended in Section \ref{sec:applicationtonormal} to the symplectic normal bundle using the framework of the previous section.
+We will consider $\bigoplus_{k\in W}\C^{\ell_F^{(k)}}$ as equipped with the diagonal $S^1$-action of weight $k\in W$ on each summand $\C^{\ell_F^{(k)}}$.
+To begin, we define the sets